godotengine/godot-docs/tutorials/animation/cutout_animation.rst

 We want the left arm to appear *behind* the hip and the torso.
 We could move the left arm nodes behind the hip (above the hip node in the scene hierarchy), but then the left arm is no longer in its proper place in the hierarchy.
-This means it wouldn't be affected the movement of the torso.
+This means it wouldn't be affected by the movement of the torso.
 We'll fix this problem with ``RemoteTransform2D`` nodes.

 .. note:: You can also fix depth ordering problems by adjusting the Z property